v1.196.0

 • muscle growth

-Without progressive overload, your muscles have no reason to adapt and get stronger.
-Research demonstrates that mechanical overload boosts muscle protein synthesis and stimulates ribosome biogenesis and satellite cell activation, leading to myonuclear addition1.
-Your body will maintain its current level of fitness without this stimulus, leading to a plateau in results.
+Here’s the truth: without progressive overload, your muscles have no reason to get stronger.
+Research demonstrates that mechanical overload boosts muscle protein synthesis and triggers the cellular processes that build new muscle1.
+Your body maintains its current level without this stimulus.

 Key Benefits: